Rational powers, invariant ideals, and the summation formula: Abstract

 \section{Abstract}

-We study rational powers and Rees valuations of invariant ideals, providing explicit descriptions in terms of polyhedra and lattice points.
-This allows us to show that a version of Musta\c{t}\u{a}-Takagi's summation formula for rational powers holds for these ideals.
-Moreover, for arbitrary ideals over the complex numbers, we prove a weaker version of this formula that holds for sufficiently large rational numbers.
+We provide explicit descriptions for the rational powers and Rees valuations of several classes of ideals invariant under natural actions of tori and products of general linear groups, in terms of polyhedra and lattice points.
+This allows us to show that a version of Musta\c{t}\u{a}-Takagi's summation formula for multiplier ideals also holds for the rational powers of these ideals.
+Moreover, for arbitrary ideals in normal domains that are finitely generated over algebraically closed fields, we prove a weaker version of this formula that holds for sufficiently large rational numbers.